stuartfong1/Mac-Create-New-File/README.md

 # Mac Create New File
-This is a simple program in Automator that allows you to create a new file from Finder.
+This is a simple program that allows you to create a new file from Finder.

 ![Screenshot](https://i.imgur.com/uXXKYIs.png)